ericlyun/tutorial-iseda2025/docs/index.rst

     1.18: *Schedule of the tutorial*

+    1.19: *Additional examples for generating hardware with LLM*

     If you have any questions, especially about environment setup, please contact `Youwei Xiao (shallwe@pku.edu.cn) <mailto:shallwe@pku.edu.cn>`_.
 We will try our best to help you.